Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Parking tickets written by the Aspen Parking Department may be disputed within 10 days of issue date online or sign up for a court date with the City of Aspen Municipal Court.

-You must first go to or call the Aspen Parking Department located at 455 Rio Grande Plaza to pay your fines and get a release for your vehicle.
+You must first go to or call the Aspen Parking Department located at 427 Rio Grande to pay your fines and get a release for your vehicle.
 The Parking Department will tell you where you can retrieve your car.
-The Office is open Monday through Friday, 8:30 a.m. to 5 p.m.
+The Office is open Monday through Friday, 9 a.m. to 4:30 p.m.

 Payment for tows must be cash or credit cards only.
 If you have outstanding parking tickets all parking tickets will need to be paid along with the tow fee before your vehicle is released.

-Title 24: Traffic and Motor Vehicles (PDF) contains the City of Aspen's Parking Ordinances.
+Title 24: Traffic and Motor Vehicles contains the City of Aspen’s Parking Ordinances.

 Revenue collected contributes to providing a number of transportation alternatives including eight free transit routes, carpool permit provision and more.
 Visit our Transportation Department for more information.

-You may obtain a electronic permit for each vehicle you own at your registered Aspen address (limit of five permits).
+You may obtain an electronic permit for each vehicle you own at your registered Aspen address (limit of five permits).

-Each residence in an Residential Permit Parking Zone receives one free guest pass that authorizes parking for up to 72 hours while the guest is parked at the host address.
+Each residence in a Residential Permit Parking Zone receives one free guest permit that authorizes parking for up to 72 hours while the guest is parked at the host address.
 The pass is displayed on the guest vehicle's rear view mirror.
 For more information please call 970-920-5267.

-No, all vehicles regardless of permits are subject to a 72-hour limit.
-Additionally, all vehicles must comply with "No Parking 3 to 7 a.m.," and other posted restrictions.
+No, all vehicles regardless of permits are subject to a 72 hour limit.
+Additionally, all vehicles must comply with "No Parking 3 a.m. to 7 a.m.," and other posted restrictions.
 For more information please call 970-920-5267.

 Carpools of two or more adults, are eligible for free carpool permits that allow parking in any residential or carpool zone all day.
-These passes are only available at the Airport Parking Kiosk.
+These passes are only available at the Brush Creek Park & Ride.
 For more information please call 970-920-5267.

 You may park for 2 hours for free in the residential zone but if you leave and come back to the zone you will need to pay $8/day to park (This applies even if you were not in the zone for 2 hours).
 For more information please call 970-920-5267.

-Neighborhood Electric Vehicles (NEV - Not all electric cars qualify) may park for free and qualified hybrid vehicles can get a permit to park in the residential areas until the end of 2018.
+Neighborhood Electric Vehicles (NEV - Not all electric cars qualify) may park for free and can get a permit to park in the residential areas.
 For more information please call 970-920-5267.

 If you have a handicapped permit from another area we still recognize the permit and you may park in any legal parking space (handicapped or non-handicapped spot).
 No payment necessary.
 For more information please call 970-920-5267.